angadpreetmalhi/AnalyzingMotorcyclePartSales/README.md

 - `payment`: Payment method (Credit card, Transfer, Cash).
 - `payment_fee`: Percentage of total charged as a result of the payment method.

-## Running the Analysis

-To run the analysis and generate the visualizations, open the `unicorns_analysis.ipynb` Jupyter notebook and execute the cells.